- Events

 Click on the "+" sign to read more

-Online Course Design Workshop 1: Situating Your Course for Online Delivery
+Online Course Design Workshop 1: Where am I?
+Situating Your Course for Online Delivery

 Effective online design requires careful planning and alignment of learning outcomes, assessments and instructional/learning activities.
-In this workshop, you will explore situational factors impacting your course design while getting started on the creation of your course map.
+In this in-person interactive workshop, you will first explore how situational factors shape your decisions in creating your course.
+Built upon that, you will create a full course journey map guided by your learning outcomes.

 Online Course Design Workshop 2: Designing Alternative Online Assessments

-In the second workshop in our online course design series, you will have an opportunity to think through the development of a student-centred assessment plan.
-We will explore alternate and authentic assessment options and showcase educational technologies which foster collaboration, critical thinking and digital literacy and enable students to demonstrate their learning in non-traditional ways.
+In the second workshop in our online course design series, you will have an opportunity to explore the core principles of a student-centred assessment plan.
+We will examine alternate and authentic assessment options and showcase educational technologies which foster collaboration, critical thinking, and digital literacy.

 Learning Outcomes